Elc3r/Legilimens-Hogwarts-Legacy-cpp/README.md

 - Collectible items that can be bought from vendors
 - Collectible items that are rewards for completing quests

+## Compressed save support (Oodle)
+Modern versions of Hogwarts Legacy compress the RawDatabaseImage (SQLite) inside the save file using Oodle Kraken.

+- This feature reuses and adapts parts of the open‑source project “hlsavetool” by Katt (MIT).
+- For compressed saves, you must **download `oo2core_9_win64.dll` from [here]**(https://modding.wiki/hogwartslegacy/oo2core_9_win64.dll) and **place it in the same folder as `Legilimens.exe`**.
+The DLL is not distributed with this tool.

 ## Usage
 There's now a video guide, available [here](https://www.youtube.com/watch?v=wWsCV8JuCGo)